Giuseppe Conte: Economic policies

 On economic and fiscal issues, one of the main proposals of his first government was a reform of the Italian tax system, with the introduction of a 15% rate flat tax for small entrepreneurs and self-employed with an amount of annual revenues less than €65,000.
 Though this "flat regime" was a proposal from the right-wing League, it was also confirmed by Conte's second government, which had a centre-left bias.

 During his first cabinet, Conte's government rolled out what is known as the citizens' income (reddito di cittadinanza), a system of social welfare provision that provides a basic income and assistance in finding a job to help poor people and families.
 The income was set at a maximum of €780 per month, and in its first year the programme had almost 2.7 million applications.
 The bill was later confirmed by Conte's second cabinet.

 In September 2019, at the head of his second government, Conte launched a "Green New Deal", named after the analogous US proposed legislation that aimed to address climate change and economic inequality.
 In the same period, he praised students who protested against climate change, saying: "The images from the squares during the Fridays for Future are extraordinary, with so many young people participating with such passion.
-On the part of the government there is the utmost commitment to translate this request for change into concrete solutions.
+On the part of the government, there is the utmost commitment to translate this request for change into concrete solutions.
 We all have a great responsibility for this."

-In February 2020, Conte appointed Mariana Mazzucato as his economic counselor.
+In February 2020, Conte appointed Mariana Mazzucato as his economic counsellor.
 Mazzucato, a professor at University College London, is considered one of the most prominent supporters of state intervensionism.

 In April 2020, amid the COVID-19 pandemic in Europe, Conte became the most vocal supporter of issuing Eurobonds to assist with the crisis, describing the European Stability Mechanism (ESM) as "completely inadequate".
 Conte found key allies in France, Spain, Belgium, Ireland, Portugal, Greece, Slovenia and Luxembourg, which demanded more be done to cope with the COVID-19 pandemic; while Germany, the Netherlands, Austria, Finland and Estonia strongly opposed the eurobonds.
 Conte, during an interview with German weekly Die Zeit, questioned: "What do we want to do in Europe?
 Does each member state want to go its own way?", He also added: "If we are a union, now is the time to prove it."
 On 8 April, he stated "we should loosen the European fiscal rules, otherwise we would have to cancel Europe and everyone will go their own way."
 On 23 April, the European Council agreed on a ESM without conditionality to sustain direct and indirect healthcare costs and the implementation of the a recovery fund to help with post-COVID reconstruction.